wlerin/feralfilehosting/Feral Wiki/General/IRC - Explained/readme.md

 The Feral IRC channel is kindly hosted on the `irc.what-network.net`.
 We abide by and enforce their Global server rules.

-> **Important note:** We are guests on the `what-network` and must respect their global IRC rules as well as our channel specific rules.
+ **Important note:** We are guests on the `what-network` and must respect their global IRC rules as well as our channel specific rules.
 Here are the combined rule you will need to know.

 `#feral` is an English language channel.
 Please try to use English when asking your questions.

-The majority of Staff in `#feral` are in UK or Western European timezones and you should consider this when looking for a response from staff in IRC.
+The majority of Staff in `#feral` are in UK or Western European time zones and you should consider this when looking for a response from staff in IRC.
 We would recommend you [open a ticket](https://www.feralhosting.com/manager/tickets/new) if the concern is urgent.

 Here are the golden rules.

 **1:** The offering, selling, trading, and giving away of invites to this or any other site on our IRC network is strictly forbidden.

-**2:** No prejudice, especially related to race, religion, politics, ethnic background, etc. It is highly suggested to avoid this entirely.
+**2:** No prejudice, especially related to race, religion, politics, ethnic background, etc. It is highly suggested to avoid these topics entirely.

 **3:** Spamming is strictly forbidden.
-This includes, but is not limited to, personal sites, online auctions, and torrent uploads.
+This includes, but is not limited to, personal sites, on-line auctions, and torrent uploads.

 **4:** Do not PM, DCC, or Query anyone you don't know or have never talked to without asking first; this applies specifically to staff.

-**5:** Communicate with other people in a respectable manner, regardless of your importance of your issue.
+**5:** Communicate with other people in a respectable manner at all times, regardless of the perceived importance of your issue.

 **6:** Please ask your question clearly and with as much detail as you can provide so that other users and staff may better help you.
 Don't be vague or ask to ask questions.